 The list has ant-sized bookends, starting at the end of phase II (the MCU has an intricate road map broken up in to phases) with “Ant-Man,” and going through “Ant-Man and the Wasp.”

-“Thor: Ragnarok” used Pinewood Atlanta but chose Australia as a backdrop, so it’s not included.
-And “Captain Marvel” was shot almost exclusively in Los Angeles.
-And we’ll all have to wait for the phase III-ending “Avengers: Endgame.”
+“Thor: Ragnarok” used Pinewood Atlanta but chose Australia as a backdrop, so it was not included.
+Neither were “Captain Marvel” — shot almost exclusively in Los Angeles — and “Doctor Strange” — mainly New York and overseas.
+We’ll all have to wait for the phase III-ending “Avengers: Endgame.”